Twitter video to Markdown notes

 Obsidian and Markdown-friendly by default

-PostScribe's Markdown export includes YAML frontmatter, tags, source metadata, summary, and transcript text.
+PostScribe's Markdown export includes YAML frontmatter, tags, source metadata, original publish date when available, your reason for saving the clip, summary, and transcript text.
 It is designed for people who keep research in Markdown folders, Obsidian vaults, local notes, or version-controlled knowledge bases.

 Notion-ready copy for teams and creators